 Here’s the Edit Images screen in WordPress’ media manager at full size, which should look great on a normal resolution display:

-And here’s the 70% s0lution, which is bigger than the Retina version and easier to read, although not as crisp as the full size version:
+And here’s the 70% solution, which is larger than the Retina version and easier to read, although not as crisp as the full-size version:

 As you can see, 70% is a decent compromise between sharpness and legibility.
 It should look pretty good on a Retina Display.
 And this image also shows the basic options when inserting an image using WordPress:

 - Set size from 60% to 100%.
 No 50% Retina option, which requires Advanced Settings.
 You can resize more than one, but we recommend against it.

 - If you set the alignment to Left or Right, the text will flow around the image.
 If you Center the image, it will appear centered on its own.
 If you choose None (the default), the image will appear inline and text will not flow around it.
 The only time we use None is when we have more than one image next to each other so we can center the entire line – using Center on individual images in the same row does not work.
 More on left, right, and no justification below in the Advanced Settings section.

 - Alternative Text is what search engines and browsers for the visually impaired will use.